Louis Vuitton’s first set of headphones cost US$995 | Malay Mail

 Yesterday, New-York-based audio company Master & Dynamic announced its new partnership with luxury fashion house Louis Vuitton to release of a set of LV-branded wireless earbuds, the Louis Vuitton Horizon earphones.

-Apart from the new color options which all feature the iconic LV logo and monogram, there’s nothing new about the buds.
+Apart from the new colour options which all feature the iconic LV logo and monogram, there’s nothing new about the buds.

 The quality of the sound is reportedly impressive, but not necessarily more than that of its competitors like Apple, Sony, or Jabra, whose options each cost less than US$200.